scalameta/metals/website/blog/2019-01-22-bloom-filters.md

 The search is fuzzy, meaning the query doesn't have to be an exact match or a substring match with the target symbol.
 For example, we want the query `ReaSer` to match the symbol `ReactDOMServer`.
-Additionally, all-lowercase queries are case-insensitive so that searching for `nelis` matches the symbol `NonEmptyList`.
+Additionally, all-lowercase queries are treated as case-insensitive so that searching for `nelis` matches the symbol `NonEmptyList`.

 Like with find symbol references, the challenge when implementing fuzzy symbol